-“Sometimes I sit in my room and think about how I got here and how fast everything has happened.
-Now I play for Borussia Dortmund, and I have away trips to Barcelona, Milan or Prague – a few years ago, I just kicked a ball around with my friends for fun."
-In Cameroon, where Youssoufa spent his early years living with his grandparents before moving to Hamburg in 2015, things were very different: “We only had one ball, and if it got kicked away, then we didn’t have a ball anymore.
+In the BORUSSIA members' magazine (December 2019 issue), he spoke about his time as a youth player: "Sometimes I sit in my room and think about how I got here and how fast everything has happened.
+Now I am playing for Borussia Dortmund, and I have away trips to Barcelona, Milan or Prague – a few years ago, I just kicked a ball around with my friends for fun."
+In Cameroon, where Youssoufa spent his early years living with his grandparents before moving to Hamburg in 2014, things were very different: “We only had one ball, and if it got kicked away, then we didn’t have a ball anymore.
 I know how hard it still is for a lot of people there.
 We didn’t have any football boots or jerseys.
 I often talk to my friends about this time."

 Youssoufa has been carefully developed – and challenged – at BVB.
 "We wanted to give him the best possible protection and not put him on a pedestal," says youth coordinator Lars Ricken.
 It was a conscious decision on the part of the club and the player’s family not to push the exceptionally talented youngster into the limelight.
 In any case, it’s not clear where Youssoufa’s journey will take him.
 "He has great talent, there's no question about it," says Ricken: "but talent alone won't get you to the top.
 Youssoufa is incredibly hard-working.
 He trains a lot, is very ambitious and always wants to win and score goals.
 And through all of this, he has never lost the sense of joy in the game."

-Youssoufa Moukoko could have chosen to represent Cameroon – the country of his birth – at international level, but instead he decided to play for Germany.
-He made his debut for the U16s in a 3-1 win over Austria on 11 September 2017.
-At the beginning of 2020, after a long and deliberately planned break, he received a first-ever call-up to the U19s.
-However, the scheduled matches were called off due to the Coronavirus outbreak.
-In September 2020, he was named in the Germany U20 squad.
+Moukoko could have chosen to represent Cameroon – the country of his birth – at international level, but instead he decided to play for Germany.
+He made his debut for the U16s on 11 September 2017 and became the first 16-year-old to play for the Germany U21s in September 2021.
+He went on to score six goals in his first four games.